puppylinux-woof-CE/woof-CE/initrd-progs/0initrd/README.txt

    If the boot succeeds to desktop this file is available as /initrd/tmp/bootinit.log
    update: this is always enabled by default.

-psavemenu=X
-   Shows menu with the first X pupsaves (X=valid number) (if there is more than 1).
-   Pupsave Backup creates snapshots for you to use later with this boot param.
-   By default the init script uses the first valid pupsave it finds.
-This overrides that behavior. psavemenu=y|X only works when psave= has not been specified,
-       and it's only to choose from a list of pupsaves in alphabetic order... see MORE TECHICAL NOTES

 underdog=<a partition name>
    Activates the underdog facility using the named partition as the Linux installation to load under Puppy.